mgrowan/GoodiesBanditBlog/_posts/2014-08-22-Are-grains-really-the-devil.md

 The Paleolithic (Paleo) diet has increased in popularity recently, and is especially popular with Crossfit devotees.
 The Paleo diet is based on whole foods, but excludes grains, beans and legumes, dairy, salt and sugar.

 It is based on foods our hunter/gatherer ancestors ate before the introduction of agriculture about 10,000 years ago.
-It claims that humans are designed to eat particular foods, and evolution hasn’t yet enabled us to digest highly processed foods.
+It claims that humans are designed to eat particular foods, and evolution hasnâ€™t yet enabled us to digest highly processed foods.

 The <a href="www.thepaleodiet.com/about-the-paleo-diet" target="_blank">Paleo diet</a> claims to reduce the risk of heart disease and type 2 diabetes, assist weight loss, and improve energy levels.
 There is <a href="www.authoritynutrition.com/5-studies-on-the-paleo-diet">some evidence</a> to support these claims.
 The obvious benefits of the Paleo diet are that it emphasises whole foods, fruits, vegetables and lean protein.
 It also encourages organic produce, free of pesticides, chemicals, antibiotics and hormones.